pal03377/master-thesis/thesis.typ

   stroke: 0.5pt,
   fill: yellow,
 )[
-  Note: Provide a brief overview of the software architecture and references to other chapters (e.g. requirements analysis), references to existing systems, constraints impacting the software architecture..
+  Note: Provide a brief overview of the software architecture and references to other chapters (e.g. requirements analysis), references to existing systems, constraints impacting the software architecture.
 ]

 == Design Goals
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Derive design goals from your nonfunctional requirements, prioritize them (as they might conflict with each other) and describe the rationale of your prioritization.
+// Note: Derive design goals from your nonfunctional requirements, prioritize them (as they might conflict with each other) and describe the rationale of your prioritization.
 Any trade-offs between design goals (e.g., build vs. buy, memory space vs. response time), and the rationale behind the specific solution should be described in this section
-]
+We begin by establishing clear design goals for our proposed system, building on the nonfunctional requirements outlined in @nfr.
+Following this, we prioritize these goals and engage in a detailed discussion regarding the reasoning behind this ranking, as well as the possible trade-offs that may arise.
+To organize our approach, we use a set of design criteria suggested by Bruegge and Dutoit, systematically categorizing our design goals into five distinct and purposeful groups~@bruegge2004object.

+// From the book (p.
+243): 5 groups of design criteria:
+// 1.
+Performance criteria: Response time, Throughput, Memory
+// 2.
+Dependability criteria: Robustness, Reliability, Availability, Fault Tolerance, Security, Safety
+// 3.
+Cost criteria: Development cost, Deployment cost, Upgrade cost, Maintenance cost, Administration cost
+// 4.
+Maintenance criteria: Extensibility, Modifiability, Adaptability, Portability, Readability, Traceability of requirements
+// 5.
+End user criteria: Utility, Usability

+*Performance Criteria*
+To ensure seamless integration within the Artemis grading workflow, the feedback suggestions of Athena must be provided swiftly, ideally within a few seconds, as specified in~#nfrlink(<nfrResponseTime>).
+Additionally, to prevent any delays in the grading process, tutors must be able to initiate grading immediately while the suggestions load asynchronously, as outlined in~#nfrlink(<nfrImmediateGrading>).

+*Dependability Criteria*
+For Athena to be a reliable component of Artemis's grading process, it must aim for a high level of system availability, targeting a 99.9% uptime, as suggested in~#nfrlink(<nfrSystemAvailability>).
+Additionally, it is vital to maintain the resilience of Athena by ensuring that a failure in one of its modules does not compromise the functionality of other modules, as defined in~#nfrlink(<nfrModuleIndependence>).

+*Cost Criteria*
+The security of Athena is very important, and strict measures are in place to ensure this.
+As per~#nfrlink(<nfrMutualAuthentication>), both Artemis and Athena authenticate each other using a shared API secret on all requests, maintaining the integrity and confidentiality of the data.
+Additionally, stringent data protection measures, in line with~#nfrlink(<nfrDataLeakagePrevention>), ensure that confidential student data is not leaked outside the Athena and Artemis systems.

+*Maintenance Criteria*
+To maintain the relevance and utility of Athena over time, the system is designed to support the seamless development and integration of new modules, fulfilling the goal of~#nfrlink(<nfrNewModuleDevelopment>).
+Complementing this, Athena is built to be easy to maintain and update, with comprehensive and clear documentation on system architecture and code as per~#nfrlink(<nfrSystemMaintenance>).

+To ensure that Athena is user-friendly and maintainable, extensive documentation is prepared.
+Detailed user documentation, as specified in ~#nfrlink(<nfrUserDocumentation>), will enable tutors and administrators to effectively utilize the system.
+For future development and maintenance needs, a comprehensive developer's guide is made available, detailing the system architecture, database schemas, and module development process, as outlined in~#nfrlink(<nfrDevelopersGuide>).

+*End User Criteria*
+User experience is deeply considered in our design.
+Tutors using Artemis should be able to effortlessly view and interpret all feedback suggestions, aligning with~#nfrlink(<nfrFeedbackAccessibility>).
+Moreover, the system is developed to be easily configurable, aiming to encourage widespread adoption among educators and institutions, as highlighted in~#nfrlink(<nfrEasyConfiguration>).

+*Prioritization and Trade-offs*
+We prioritize the design goals from most important to least important as follows:
+1. *End User Criteria*:
+   Ensuring a positive and efficient experience for the tutors using Artemis is the highest priority.
+This directly impacts the tutors' satisfaction and the effectiveness of the grading process.
+As Athena's feedback is central to the tutors' workflow within Artemis, ease of use is essential for successful integration and broad adoption.
+2. *Maintenance Criteria*:
+   Maintenance, with a strong focus on documentation, is critical to ensure that the wide and diverse range of developers contributing to the open-source Artemis project can easily understand, adapt, and extend Athena's implementation.
+Clear and thorough documentation is necessary, as it allows for more effortless collaboration and future enhancement.
+3. *Performance Criteria*:
+   The system aims to be fast and responsive, with a strict requirement that submission selection should be within 2 seconds.
+Additionally, tutors must be able to grade submissions independently of whether feedback suggestions are available; grading should not be affected negatively if suggestions are delayed or unavailable.
+While performance remains crucial as it affects user satisfaction, some trade-offs in response times for feedback suggestions are acceptable to ensure that the grading process remains uninterrupted.
+4. *Cost Criteria*:
+  Given that Artemis operates as an open-source project with limited funding, minimizing maintenance and administration costs is vital.
+We need to operate within a tight budget while striving to achieve effective integration and user satisfaction.
+5. *Dependability Criteria*:
+   While high availability is valuable, occasional downtimes or failures might be tolerable, given the nature of a complementary feedback suggestion system where immediate, continuous operation may not always be critical.

+This prioritization strategy aims to establish Athena as a user-centric, maintainable, and cost-effective addition to the Artemis ecosystem, aligning with the community-driven, open-source nature of the project.

-== Subsytem Decomposition
+== Subsystem Decomposition
 #rect(
   width: 100%,
   radius: 10%,
   stroke: 0.5pt,
   fill: yellow,
 )[
-  Note: Describe the architecture of your system by decomposing it into subsys- tems and the services provided by each subsystem.
-Use UML class diagrams including packages / components for each subsystem.
+  Note: Describe the architecture of your system by decomposing it into subsystems and the services provided by each subsystem.
+Use UML class diagrams including packages/components for each subsystem.
 ]

 == Hardware Software Mapping